felixshiftellecon/circleci-platform-health-dashboard/README.md

 The `dashboard_config` table in PostgreSQL stores configurable values like `cost_per_credit`.
 Dashboard SQL queries reference this table directly, so there are no customer-specific values embedded in the dashboard itself.

+## Prerequisites

+- Docker and Docker Compose
+- Python 3.9+
+- A CircleCI API token with org-level read access
+- Your CircleCI organization UUID
+- (For audit logs) An S3 bucket configured for CircleCI audit log streaming, or local JSON exports

 ## Quick Start

 ### 1. Start the stack